 How to Future Proof Your Career: Corporate Edition

-My primary clientele is CEOs for large corporations.
-Suffice to say that I’ve postponed myself and my brand in such a way that these corporate leaders trust me enough to hire me to elevate their personal brand.
+My primary clientele is CEOs of large corporations.
+Suffice to say that I’ve positioned myself and my brand in such a way that these corporate leaders trust me enough to hire me to elevate their personal brand.

 So how can you get those same corporate CEOs to hire you?
 I can tell you from our one-on-one conversations that these people rely heavily on their employees’ personal brands.

-These days, corporate CEOs want to hire people who can help elevate their company.
+These days, corporate CEOs want to hire people who can help elevate their companies.
 Being active on social media, believe it or not, increases your chance of landing that job.